Santhoshsks/ams/README.md

-# ams
+# Apartment Management System
-1. Client Details:
+Client Details:
 Client name: Shriram Srishti Apartments Association
 Details: Apartment community association with 144 houses (etsd 2004).
 Apartment manager Mr.Belliappa, the representative of this association.
-          Phone: +919632596898
 Location: Bangalore, Karnataka

-      2. List of all Functional modules:
+List of all Functional modules:
 1. Maintaining basic details for apartments.
 2. Calculating maintenance fee for every apartment.
 3. Keeping a check on the payment of the maintenance fee.